-The department of Xerox Services I worked in handled the disbursement of government benefit payment programs like Unemployment Insurance, SNAP, Child Support, etc. Xerox brought me on board to not only design the interface for the Federal Reserve Bank’s Social Security enrollment portal, but to help them develop their mobile apps, and improve the Cardholder experience.
+As the only Designer in the technical department, I was brought on to design the interface for the Federal Reserve Bank's Social Security enrollment portal.
+Our department at Xerox Services handled the financial disbursements for most government benefit payment programs like Unemployment Insurance, SNAP, Child Support, etc. In my time there I designed other benefit program websites as well as their mobile apps, focusing on improving the Cardholder experience.
 In addition, I was tasked to strategically shift Cardholder behavior from relying on high-cost customer service channels (like the call center) to relying on low-cost channels (like the websites and mobile apps), and create incentives to increase profitable point-of-sale transactions.

 Aug.
 2011 – Apr.
 2016